White-Qi/White-Qi/README.md

 ## 👋 Hi there

 ### 🔍 About Me
-My name is BaiQi(白起).Master's degree.
+My name is BaiQi.Master's degree.

 ### 🧠 What I Do
 - Model optimization & deployment